 Dr. Lewis H. Adler, Jr, became a member in 1895.
 When his father joined the Club in 1905 they became the first father and son members of the Club.

-Examples of other costs were: twenty-five cents per hour tarial work, a dollar per thousand for addressing stencils and fifty cents for moving a filing cabinet across town.
+Examples of other costs were: twenty-five cents per hour trail work, a dollar per thousand for addressing stencils and fifty cents for moving a filing cabinet across town.

 By the end of 1911, they had acculturated a total of $6,491.93 in the Permanent Fund.
 It consisted of entrance fees, some annual surpluses, and during more recent years, income from the investment of their funds.
 It was a good start toward the purchase of a clubhouse, but it took nineteen years to accumulate this total.

 Public Issues.
-During the November 1905 Board meeting they authorized a letter to the Mayor of Philadelphia urging him ''To appoint a member of the profession (as Public Health Officer) in order that the sanitation of the city may be assured and the health of the of the community assured."
+During the November 1905 Board meeting, they authorized a letter to the Mayor of Philadelphia urging him ''To appoint a member of the profession (as Public Health Officer) in order that the sanitation of the city may be assured and the health of the community assured."

 There is no indication that they acted on a request from the Public Hea1th Officer to participate in providing an exhibit on tuberculosis.

 They declined the invitation of the Philadelphia Society to join in the publication of the WEEKLY BULLETIN (later PHILADELPHIA MEDICINE).

 During 1909 they acted favorably on a request from the County Medical Society.
 It was to endorse a resolution calling on the Legislature to amend the Medical Practice Act of the Commonwealth.

 Other Clubs.
 In 1908 they received inquiries from physicians in several cities regarding the organization and activities of the Club.
 Dr. Charles L. Mix wrote concerning The Chicago Physicians' Club.
 He thanked Dr. Taylor for sending him a copy of the Club book.
 He reported they had three hundred members and held four or five